Best App to Learn Italian: Top 25 Language Apps in 2023

 - The toolbox offers various exercises and focuses on full phrases.

 I’ve had the chance to test Rosetta Stone, a language-learning platform with over 25 years of experience.
-The unique aspect of their courses is the extensive use of the Italian language throughout the lessons.
+Their courses are unique in that they extensively use the Italian language throughout the lessons.

 The Rosetta Stone team believes that relying on translation can hinder your progress, so they utilize numerous images to guide you through the exercises and help with vocabulary comprehension.